Liam-RA-Fisher/Single-Door-Raspberry-Pi-Security-System/README.md

 ### security_cam.py

-This file takes care of the seciruty camera.
+This file takes care of the security camera.
 It connects to Google Drive on start up and performs authorization.
 It also creates a function to record footage when prompted and upload the footage to Google Drive.